-If the breach were to exceed established criteria and the NPS determined that mechanical closure were necessary, the impact on hydrology and flood conditions under alternative 3 would be similar to those described for alternative 1.
+If the breach were to exceed established criteria, and the National Park Service determined that mechanical closure were necessary, the impact on hydrology and flood conditions under alternative 3 would be similar to those described for alternative 1.
 Activities associated with the closure would not result in direct effects during construction.
 Once the breach is closed, water exchange and subsequent peak water levels and flood scenarios on the oceanside and bayside would return to conditions similar to those that existed pre-breach.
-Namely, mechanical closure of the breach would create lower energy environments; would only allow direct water exchange between the ocean and the bay during stormgenerated overwash events and through existing and maintained inlets; and would return peak water levels and shoreline flooding from storm surges and winds to conditions similar to those existing prior to the breach.
-Additionally, growth of the extensive flood delta established by the wilderness breach would likely cease and would be redistributed due to reduced water velocities.
+Namely, mechanical closure of the breach would create lower energy environments; would only allow direct water exchange between the ocean and the bay during storm-generated overwash events and through existing and maintained inlets; and would return peak water levels and shoreline flooding from storm surges and winds to conditions similar to those existing prior to the breach.
+Additionally, growth of the extensive flood delta established by the wilderness breach would likely cease; because of the reduced water velocities, the flood delta would not likely redistribute.
 The future effects of climate change on flooding is unknown.
 Peak water levels along the Atlantic Coast associated with climate change and sea level rise will most certainly increase in the coming decades.
 As stated for alternative 2, allowing the breach to remain open under natural conditions would not exacerbate the impacts caused by climate change effects.
 There is no way to accurately predict when the wilderness breach would require closure, if at all, but the breach remaining open for over 50 years is a reasonable prediction; therefore, the breach could remain open when the effects of climate change begin to manifest.
 Over the next 50 years, Great South Bay is expected to incur a number of changes due to climate change.
 However, as discussed under alternative 1, mechanically closing the breach would not prevent sea-level rise from climate change and would not offset the effects of sea level rise.